stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 One beauty of #stratapp is that you can do the roll out progressively, easily selecting who sees what.
 You can do this within just a few seconds, right down to each individual employee or by your unique attributes of org-design.
 For example, "_I want everyone in the executive and R&D teams, who are based in Singapore, to now have access to ideation and strategy_".

-This means you can start org-wide with the quick wins on "productivity & culture" elevation, whilst in parallel taking some time to prepare your strategy and KPIs content.
+This means you can start org-wide with the quick wins on "productivity & culture" elevation, explained below, whilst in parallel taking some time to prepare your strategy and KPIs content.

-Clients usually start org-wide for "productivity & culture" elevation, then advance to ideation, strategy execution and business performance as either:
+Clients usually start org-wide with "productivity & culture" elevation, then advance to ideation, strategy execution and business performance as either:

 * Top Down - top 3 layers as the first phase, including the CEO/owner
 * Functions - one function at a time